Vxiex11/python-sec-toolkit/PortScanning/README.md

 7) Clear, documented, and easy-to-read Python code

 **How to use it**
+[!]
+Important, In this example.
+I scan 30,000 ports, but I use 100 threads.
+You should consider your computer's specifications.
 ```bash
   python3 port_scanner_v2.py -t 192.168.100.1 -p 80-30000 --probe-https --workers 100 --timeout 1
 ```